Popular search terms:

 • This includes residential energy credits, D.C. first-time homebuyer credit, allowed or allowable depreciation if you use your home for rental or business activities, payments received for property easements or right-of-way, and insurance reimbursements or tax deductions for casualty losses (fire, flood, etc.).

 Note: If you sell your home within nine years, you may have to repay all or part of the benefit you received from the Mortgage Interest Credit program.
-See Form 8828, Recapture of Federal Mortgage Subsidy for more information.
+See Instructions 8828, Recapture of Federal Mortgage Subsidy for more information.

 How will this affect me?